 What is a coronary angiogram?

 A coronary angiogram is an imaging test that uses X-rays to see the inside of the coronary arteries.
 It involves injecting a contrast dye into the blood vessels of the heart to make them visible on the X-ray images.
+A Coronary Angiogram Test in Hyderabad helps in diagnosing heart conditions and determining the severity of blockages in the arteries.

 Why is a coronary angiogram performed?

 It is used to diagnose and evaluate coronary artery disease (CAD), which is caused by the narrowing or blockage of coronary arteries.
 It helps doctors assess the severity of blockages and determine the best treatment options, such as medication, angioplasty, or surgery.
+If significant blockages are found, a heart blockage treatment in Hyderabad may be recommended, which can include stent placement or bypass surgery.

 How is the procedure performed?